magnussolution/magnusbilling7/wiki/en/modules/sipuras/sipuras.rst

 Codec
 """""

-We not write the description to this field.
+Set the preferred CODEC

 .. _sipuras-Register_Expires_1:

-We not write the description to this field.
+Register expires
+""""""""""""""""

+Interval in seconds that LinkSys will send a REGISTER to your server.
+Useful to avoid a loss of connection when you receive a call.

 .. _sipuras-Dial_Plan_1:

-We not write the description to this field.
+Dial plan
+"""""""""

+Read LinkSys documentation

 .. _sipuras-NAT_Mapping_Enable_1_:

+NAT Mapping
+"""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sipuras-NAT_Keep_Alive_Enable_1_:

+NAT keep alive
+""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.